Can Your Small Business Afford the Average Cost of a Data Breach?

 A laptop screen with cybersecurity icons and someone’s index finger pointing at the screen.

-3. Have Someone Reliable Managing Your Network – Most businesses don’t have the staffing to adequately manage their cybersecurity.
-Consider partnering with an IT company like us that will keep your data and your network safe.
+3. Have Someone Reliable Managing Your Network – Most businesses don’t have the staffing to manage their cybersecurity adequately.
+Consider partnering with an IT company like ours that will keep your data and your network safe.

 Preventing a data breach requires a proactive approach to data security.
 Investing in cybersecurity measures such as firewalls, encryption, and antivirus software is crucial.
 Regularly backing up data can also mitigate the risks of significant data loss.